-- A. Uniforms may be ordered from the current supplier specified by the School of Nursing.
-A specific style has been selected by faculty which has basic lines, will hold up to wear, can be laundered and will assist in identifying students in the program.
+- A. Uniforms must be ordered from the current supplier specified by the School of Nursing.
+A specific style has been selected by faculty and will assist in identifying students in the program.
 No other styles will be permitted. - B. Students must have or purchased the following items: - 1.
 Two complete uniforms.
 For women it may include the specified skirts/ pants and tops, or one of each.
 For men it includes two specified uniform pants and tops. - 2.
 One lab coat as specified. - 3.
+One polo shirt with logo. - 4.
 One name tag (provided by the School of Nursing) - C. Other items which are required, but may be purchased at any store include: - 1.
-White professional nursing shoes, leather type, full heel with rubber soles (no sneakers, or open toes/heels). - White hose and/or crew socks. - D. Approved school-ordered uniforms must be worn over full white undergarments. - E. Female: appropriate length, clean, pressed uniform; white hose.
+White professional nursing shoes, leather type, full heel with rubber soles (no sneakers, or open toes/heels). - 2.
+White hose and/or crew socks. - D. Approved school-ordered uniforms must be worn over full white undergarments. - E. Female: appropriate length, clean, pressed uniform; white hose.
 Only white crew socks or white knee-highs permitted with slacks.
-Skirts must be at least 1" below the knee and at least 1" above the ankle.
-White shirts may be worn under clinical uniform. - F. Male: white crew neck T-shirt, and tunic neat, clean, and pressed.
+Skirts must be at least 1" below the knee or at least 1" above the ankle.
+White shirts may be worn under clinical uniform. - F. Male: must wear white crew neck T-shirt to cover chest hair if applicable, and tunic neat, clean, and pressed.
 White crew socks must be worn. - G. Shoes must be cleaned before each clinical assignment.
 Wash strings as necessary.
 No open-toe/heel, canvas, tennis shoes, clogs or flip-flops allowed. - H. Student Name Badges are to be worn at all times during clinical assignments.
 The school provides badges; these are to be worn on the left lapel.
 All seniors must wear their senior designated pin. - I. On occasion, students may attend clinical functions in street clothes at the instruction of faculty.
-Dress is conservative/professional attire. - J. Lab coats: - 1.
-Neat, clean, and pressed. - 2.
-When worn with hospital-acquired scrubs, the lab coat should be buttoned. - K. A clean uniform should be worn for each clinical experience. - L. Equipment for the clinical area includes black ink pens, sphygmomanometer, bandage scissors, small note pad, stethoscope, and penlight, watch with second hand or digital. - M. The faculty may refuse permission into the clinical area if the dress code is not followed, and the student will receive an unsatisfactory for the day. - N. Specific clinical experiences may require alteration of this policy.
-Students are expected to conform to such requests or they may be refused permission into the clinical area.
+Dress is conservative/professional attire.

+J. Lab coats:

+- 1. Neat, clean, and pressed. - 2.
+When worn with hospital-acquired scrubs, the lab coat should be buttoned. - K. A clean uniform should be worn for each clinical experience. - L. Equipment for the clinical area includes black ink pens, bandage scissors, small note pad, stethoscope, and penlight, watch with second hand or digital. - M. The faculty may refuse permission into the clinical area if the dress code is not followed, and the student will receive an unsatisfactory for the day. - N. Specific clinical experiences may require alteration of this policy.
+Students are expected to conform to such requests or they may be refused permission into the clinical area. - O. Hair: neat, clean, styled close to the head or in a ponytail.
+Moderate hairstyles of natural color. - P. Ball caps are not to be worn during class or clinical